arnodeceuninck/studentencodex/_rodex_oud/therobert-song.md

 ---
 layout: song
-title: therobert-song
+title: The Robert - Song
 page: 404
+author: Zjuul Krapuul
 ---

-* Tekst & muziek : Zjuul Krapuul *

 Sometimes it's fine, in the pissijn,
 I have some fun, with die van mijn,